-“Postproduction is the New Production” is about aligning your business with the new market realities of production and post-production.
+Post is the New Production is about aligning your show with the new market realities of production and post production.
 It’s about cutting expenses by maximizing efficiency and minimizing waste.

-These are the core values I’ve used to guide my decision making process as a Post Supervisor for the last seven years.
-I present them to you as a set of guidelines for the future of production and post production:
+These are the core values I’ve used to guide my decision making process as a Post Supervisor for the last nine years.
+I present them to you as a set of guidelines for the future of production and post:

 - Post Production is the new Production.
 Before you roll camera did you talk with your Post Super?